Joffref/genz/docs/README.md

 Large projects like Kubernetes already automate utility code code by leveraging on static analysis and code generation (e.g. [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) and [controller-gen](https://book.kubebuilder.io/reference/controller-gen)).
-For example, [adding Go "markers" comments on interfaces declaration](https://book.kubebuilder.io/reference/markers) indicates business rules to the generator that will created the associated code.
+For example, [adding Go "markers" comments on interfaces declaration](https://book.kubebuilder.io/reference/markers) indicates business rules to the generator that will create the associated code.
 Why wouldn't we create our own markers and generator ?

 #### Parenthesis on reflection